 Plastic water bottles, especially those made of HDPE, are permeable to gas.
 If you leave the water container sitting in your car long enough, the water will start to taste musty and gross.

-In an actual emergency situation, you won’t care if your water tastes nasty.
-However, if you want to use the water in your car during non-emergency situations, you’ll have to rotate through it quickly, so it doesn’t taste nasty.
+In an emergency, you won’t care if your water tastes nasty.
+However, if you want to use the water in your car during non-emergency situations, you’ll have to rotate through it quickly so it doesn’t taste nasty.

 Plastic Chemicals Leaching into Water

-Bear in mind that BPA isn’t the only chemical used to make plastics, so even BPA-free containers could leach chemicals.
+Remember that BPA isn’t the only chemical used to make plastics; even BPA-free containers could leach chemicals.

 Read more about food-safe plastics.

-In a true SHTF situation, you probably won’t care whether your emergency water contains some chemicals.
+In an actual SHTF situation, you probably won’t care whether your emergency water contains some chemicals.
 The real-life risk of dying from dehydration outweighs the risk of ingesting some chemicals.